awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-patching.md

 }
 ```

 A suitable target can be set for the event to capture it\.
 For a complete list of available targets, see [Amazon EventBridge targets](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-targets.html) in the *Amazon EventBridge User Guide*\.
+You can also create a notification configuration in AWS User Notifications\.
+When using the AWS Management Console to create the notification, under **Event Rules**, choose **Elastic Kubernetes Service \(EKS\)** for **AWS service name** and **EKS Fargate Pod Scheduled Termination** for **Event type**\.
+For more information, see [Getting started with AWS User Notifications](https://docs.aws.amazon.com/notifications/latest/userguide/getting-started.html) in the AWS User Notifications User Guide\.